 Looking to go bowling in London?
 Whether you’ve got a passion for the game or you’re just looking to escape the rain (look, it’s pretty much inevitable), the capital has plenty of bowling alleys where you can practise the perfect strike.

-From totally retro spots that remind you of childhood birthday parties – complete with terribly tasty hot dogs and nuggets – to a more grown-up affair of boozy bowling, there’s something for everyone.
+From totally retro spots that remind you of childhood birthday parties (along with roller skating obvs) – complete with terribly tasty hot dogs and nuggets – to a more grown-up affair of boozy bowling, there’s something for everyone.

 Ready to flex your bowling skills?